 In the end, the key is to learn in context.
 Pay particular attention to my example sentences and start collecting your own.
 As you build up layers of experience, you’ll start to develop a feel for the modals from within your our German universe.

 Crushing B1 German with “Dr P’s Weekly German Workouts: Into Intermediate”

 If you’re an upper beginner (A2) in German, you won’t yet have covered many of the structures discussed in this post.
 As you move into intermediate, you’ll need to start learning some of them, though.

-I’ll be leading a group of learners on a ten-week journey.
-I’m partnering with some of the best native-speaker teachers out there to create interesting and realistic conversational materials (text, audio, exercises).
+I’ll be leading a group of learners on a nine-week journey.
+I’ve partnered with some of the best native-speaker teachers out there to create interesting and realistic conversational materials (text, audio, exercises).
 They’ll be at just the right level so you don’t feel overwhelmed as you acquire masses of new vocab and learn and practice new structures.

-Add to that live group mentoring sessions from me and my unlimited personal one-to-one email support….and a lively online community discussion forum for you and your fellow participants.
+Add to that live group mentoring sessions from me and my unlimited personal one-to-one email support from me.